The Worst Foods And Beverages for Your Immune System

 Eat plenty of fruits and veggies, but make sure they were grown naturally.
 Stick to organically grown produce whenever possible.
 Shop in the organic section of your local supermarket or do some shopping at a local farmers market.

-I hate to mention the nightshade family like tomatoes and eggplants for example, as they are some of my favourite foods to consume, but they do contain these lectins so be aware if they affect you in any way.
+We hate to mention the nightshade family like tomatoes and eggplants for example, as they are some of our favourite foods to consume, but they do contain these lectins so be aware if they affect you in any way.

 Foods High In Added Sugar